 Yahoo Lifestyle is committed to finding you the best products at the best prices.
 We may receive a share from purchases made via links on this page.
 Pricing and availability is subject to change.

 I have a confession to make: I own a lot of leggings.
 Like dozens of pairs.
 They’re my go-to for everything from working out to hanging out.
-Once in a while I even manage to sneak a pair into my office-wear without getting dinged by HR.
+And back in the day, I even managed to sneak a pair into my office-wear without getting dinged by HR.

 The story of our eventual meeting isn’t dramatic.
 I was perusing Amazon’s “recommended products” section when I came upon the leggings.
-I paused—more than 20,000 reviews?
+I paused—more than 22,000 reviews?
 Words like “favorite,” “super-soft,” and “so comfortable” peppering shopper feedback?
-I decided it was worth the gamble—especially since working from home was on the horizon.
+I decided it was worth the gamble—especially since working from home is my new reality.
 I didn’t expect much for 13 bucks.

 Boy, was I wrong.